DSOI-ALL/devops-microcosm/README.md

 1. Upon a successful "vagrant up", ssh into the VM using "vagrant ssh mediaWiki".

+2. Type "sudo npm -y install -g yo generator-hubot" to install hubot via npm.

-2. Navigate to "/home/vagrant/myhubot" as the vagrant user.
+3. Navigate to "/home/vagrant/myhubot" as the vagrant user.

-3. Type "yo hubot --defaults" to create a hubot with the default settings.
+4. Type "yo hubot --defaults" to create a hubot with the default settings.

-4. Type "bin/hubot" while in the hubot directory to start your hubot bot.
+5. Type "bin/hubot" while in the hubot directory to start your hubot bot.

-5. The "myhubot>" prompt should appear.
+6. The "myhubot>" prompt should appear.
 Type "myhubot help" for a list of available commands.